ziyasal/tepic/RestAPI/README.md

 Example content type string:  `Accept: application/vnd.api+json`

+### RESPONSES
+All server responses will be in [JSON-API](https://jsonapi.org/format/) format and contain a root JSON object.

+Each response will contain at least one of the following top-level members:

+- `data` : the response’s “primary data”
+- `errors` : an array of error objects

+A response may contain any of these top-level members:

+- `links`: a links object related to the primary data.
+- `included`: an array of resource objects that are related to the primary data and/or each other (“included resources”).
+- `meta`: only `page` information included like `per-page`, `from` cursor, `to` cursor and `has-more`.

+If a document does not contain a top-level data key, the included array will not be present either.

 ### PAGINATION OPTIONS
- -  Offset pagination
- -  Cursor pagination
-    There are 4 types of links in the paged response: `prev`, `next`, `first`, and `last`. `prev` and

- ℹ️ I would go with cursor based since its enables to get accurate pages and avoid cases like "if an item from a prior page is deleted while the client is paginating, all subsequent results will be shifted forward by one".
+ ℹ️ I prefer to go with cursor based since its enables to get accurate pages and avoid cases like "if an item from a prior page is deleted while the client is paginating, all subsequent results will be shifted forward by one".

+There may be 4 types of links in the paged response depends on response payload: `prev`, `next`, `first`, and `last`.

 ### REQUEST HEADERS
 | Name            | Required | Type   | Description                                           |